D-curs-D/Inverter-design-and-analysis-using-sky130pdk/README.md

 [Ngspice](http://ngspice.sourceforge.net/devel.html) is the open source spice simulator for electric and electronic circuits.
 Ngspice is an open project, there is no closed group of developers.

-[Ngspice Reference Manual][NGSpiceMan]: Complete reference manual in HTML format.
+[Ngspice Reference Manual](http://ngspice.sourceforge.net/docs/ngspice-manual.pdf): Complete reference manual in HTML format.

 **Steps to install Ngspice** -
 Open the terminal and type the following to install Ngspice